IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/02_GitKraken.md

 <img src="img/repo_on_github.png" width="700" align="center">

+> GitHub offers unlimited [free public and private repositories](https://github.com/pricing).
+Public repositories are visible to anyone, even people without a GitHub account, whereas private repositories are visible to just you and your collaborators.
+>
-> You can also have a fully local repository, without a remote "synced" one on GitHub.
+> You can also have a fully local repository, which is private by definition, without a remote "synced" one on GitHub.
 > If you would like to initialize such a repository with this intention pick the "Local Only" option under "Init".

 ***